jannisborn/covid19_ultrasound/README.md

 ## Motivation:
-Ultrasound has not gained much attention in the context of COVID-19 so far, in contrast to CT and X-Ray scanning.
+From the machine learning community, ultrasound has not gained much attention in the context of COVID-19 so far, in contrast to CT and X-Ray scanning.
+Many voices from the medical community, however, have advocated for a more prominent role of ultrasound in the current pandemic.
+#### Why imaging?
+Biomedical imaging has the potential to complement conventional diagnostic procedures for COVID (such as RT-PCR or immuno assays).
+It can provide a fast assessment and guide downstream diagnostic tests, in particular in triage situations.
+In the current pandemic, prognostic predictions were already shown to help saving the scarce time of doctors by reducting the time spent to make the right decision [(Shan et. al., 2020)](https://arxiv.org/abs/2003.04655).
+Two studies reported that CT imaging can detect COVID-19 at higher sensitivity rate compared to RT-PCR (98% vs 71%, [Fang et. al., 2020](https://pubs.rsna.org/doi/full/10.1148/radiol.2020200432) and 88% vs. 59% [Ai et. al., 2020](https://pubs.rsna.org/doi/full/10.1148/radiol.2020200642)).
+#### Why ultrasound?
 However, ultrasound data was shown to be highly [**correlated with CT**](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7165267/), the gold standard for lung diseases.
 Instead of CT, ultrasound is **non-invasive**, **cheap**, **portable** (bedside execution), **repeatable** and **available in almost all medical facilities**.
 But even for